Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Apply dictionary renderer to feature layer/README.md

 ## How it works

-1. Create a `Geodatabase` using `Geodatabase(geodatabasePath)`.
+1. Create and load a `Geodatabase` using a local ".geodatabase" file.
-2. Load the geodatabase using `Geodatabase.load()`.
-3. Instantiate a `DictionarySymbolStyle`  using `DictionarySymbolStyle(dictionarySymbolStylePath)`.
+2. Create and load a `DictionarySymbolStyle` using a style file.
-4. Load the dictionarySymbolStyle  using `DictionarySymbolStyle.load()`.
-5. Cycle through each `GeodatabaseFeatureTable` from the geodatabase using `Geodatabase.featureTables`.
-6. Create a `FeatureLayer` from each table within the geodatabase using `FeatureLayer(GeodatabaseFeatureTable)`.
+3. Create a `FeatureLayer` for each of the geodatabase's `featureTables`.
-7. Load the feature layer with `FeatureLayer.load()`.
+4. Create a `DictionaryRenderer` using the dictionary symbol style and assign it to the feature layer's `renderer`.
+5. Add the feature layers to the map using `addOperationalLayers(_:)`.
-8. After the last layer has loaded, create a new `Envelope` from a union of the extents of all layers.
+6. Load the feature layers and create a new `Envelope` from a union of the extents of all layers.
-9. Set the envelope to be the `Viewpoint` of the map view using `MapView.setViewpoint(new Viewpoint(Envelope))`.
-10. Add the feature layer to map using `Map.operationalLayers.add(FeatureLayer)`.
-11. Create a `DictionaryRenderer(SymbolDictionary)` and assign it to the feature layer renderer `featureLayer.renderer = dictionaryRenderer`.
+7. Use the envelope to create a viewpoint and pass it to the map view.

 ## Relevant API